magmanu/blog/my-website/tech/2023-03-18-dynamic-json-in-terraform/index.md

 To check that your variable was successfully injected, run `terraform init && terraform plan`.

-## Case 2: Injecting a dynamic list into a JSON
+## Case 2: Injecting a list into a JSON

 As a refresher, this is the list we’re refactoring: